A Unique Model for Teaching, Production, and Outreach

 Visiting Artists and Scholars Residency Program (VASRP) and Summer River Fellow

-The Visiting Artist and Scholar Residency Program and the Summer River Fellow brings prominent studio artists, art historians, art critics, and curators to CSU’s Department of Art for long or short term residencies.
+The Visiting Artist and Scholar Residency Program and the Summer River Fellow brings prominent studio artists, art historians, art critics, and curators to CSU's Department of Art for long or short term residencies.
 Residents interact with students and faculty, lead workshops related to their disciplines, and give public lectures on their work.
-They may offer a seminar on a topic within their area of expertise or propose, mount exhibitions, or work with students on collaborative projects.
+They may offer a seminar on a topic within their area of expertise, mount exhibitions, or work with students and faculty on collaborative projects.
 Our residents are provided with an apartment within one block from their studio in the newly renovated Seaboard Depot Art Studios, and the Corn Center for the Visual Arts.
-Residents pursue their own research and creative production, and invariably find their visit to Columbus’s thriving arts culture to be a positive, productive, and enjoyable experience.
-This highly successful program, now in its fourth year, is made possible through the generous support of the Mildred Miller Fort Foundation, the Norman S. and Emmy Lou P. Illges Foundation, the CSU Friends of Art, and many others.
+Residents pursue their own research and creative production, and invariably find their visit to Columbus's thriving arts community to be a positive, productive, and enjoyable experience.
+This highly successful program, now in its sixth year, has been made possible through the generous support of the Mildred Miller Fort Foundation, the Norman S. and Emmy Lou P. Illges Foundation, the CSU Friends of Art, and many others.

 Summer River Fellows Program

 The Summer River Fellows Program brings in recent MFA graduates from top art programs to work in CSU's Department of Art each summer.
 The program provides each fellow with a 2-4 week residency, which includes studio space, lab facilities, housing, and a stipend.
 In return, the fellows work with students and faculty, and give public lectures and workshops.
 The goal of the Summer River Fellows Program is to assist young artists in their professional development while adding value to our program and the arts culture of Columbus.

 For VASRP and Summer River Fellows applications, contact Hannah Israel, Gallery Director and VASRP Coordinator